 DATA COLLECTION AND USE

 The Friends of Sri Lanka Association is the sole owner of any information we collect.
 We never sell, share, or rent this information.
-We collect data in four different ways, all of which are listed below.
+We collect data in FIVE different ways, all of which are listed below.

 - Join our Association